Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 3.8% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 3.6% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 1,526,012 2010: 1,528,283 2011: 1,540,466 2012: 1,551,824 2013: 1,558,313 2014: 1,565,460 2015: 1,571,065 2016: 1,576,051 2017: 1,580,601 2018: 1,583,592 2019: 1,584,064 2010 base 2019